Subscriber Manager Failover

 Step 3 Copy the database-related configuration files to the required location.

-If you changed the database-related configuration files, copy the files to /etc/sysctl.conf (for Linux), and sys.odbc.ini from the active node to the standby node.
+If you changed the database-related configuration files, copy the files to /etc/system (for Solaris) or to /etc/sysctl.conf (for Linux), and sys.odbc.ini from the active node to the standby node.

 Note If you perform this step, you must reboot the standby node.